The quiff with beard look combines a timeless yet fashionable hairstyle with facial hair that can accentuate a man’s most striking features.

 Make sure to shave the stray hairs on your cheeks.
 It’s important to shave beneath the neckline so that it stays as neat as your quiff.

-If you’re a man with a round face, then this look is perfect for you.
+If you’re a man with a round-ish face, then this look is perfect for you.

-The quiff and skin fade create the effect of a longer, more oval face.
-Tapering the beard can have the same impact on your round jawline.
+The quiff and beard create the effect of a longer, more oval face.

 To know if a haircut will stand the test of time, imagine yourself twenty years into the future, looking at yourself with the haircut in question.